jbcodeforce/angular-sandbox/README.md

 sudo npm install -g @angular/cli@latest
 ```

-Update existing project:
+And then update an existing project:

 ```shell
 ng update @angular/core
 ```

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6 with the command `ng new angular-sandbox`.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) with the command `ng new angular-sandbox`.

 ## Items covered

-* enforce login page TBD
+* enforce login page (see how the login page was developed [here]())
 * home page to have a list of features as tiles which is a shared object
 * enhanced input element with validation rules
 * present a map with leaflet javascript library and marker loaded from a backend.
 This is also illustrating that we do not need BFF.
 (See features/mapdemo) and summary [here](./docs/basic-app.md#map-with-leaflet)